jpegleg/eaas-deployment-d/README.txt

 ufw allow 22/tcp
 ufw reload

+The default rules as is in the template are rather restrictive, and block of many kubernetes and docker ports.
+The intent is to have a forced isolation cluster by default, and manually add additional kubernetes service ports.

 Another note, if you end up manually creating deployments for some reason:
 The eaproxy-deployment-d relies on some edits to happen in the eaproxy docker build to populate the proxy backend targets, in this case the NGINX ClusterIP.